-Since its conception, Ballet Arkansas has presented performing greats such as Mikhail Baryshnikov, Rudolf Nureyev, in addition to a number of internationally celebrated dancers and companies.
-Today, Ballet Arkansas presents some of the most celebrated works in American dance.
+Ballet Arkansas has presented performing greats such as Mikhail Baryshnikov, Rudolf Nureyev, in addition to a number of internationally celebrated dancers and companies.
 The company's expansive repertoire includes works by George Balanchine, Agnes De Mille, Gerald Arpino, Christopher Wheeldon, Ma Cong, Val Caniparoli, Jimmy Orante, Darrell Moultrie, Kiyon Gaines, Alice Klock, Forian Lochner, Madison Hicks, Mariana Oliveira, and Yoshito Sakuraba, and classical works by Marius Petipa, August Bournonville, Jean Coralli and Jules Perrot, Kenneth Macmillan, Mikhail Fokine, and Leonide Massine, among many others.
-Each year, the organization receives more than 50 choreographic submissions and auditions more than 400 dancers from across the globe.
-The company continues to expand its reach into communities throughout the state, reaching nearly 25,000 Arkansans annually.

-Through its many partnerships in healthcare, social services, and education, Ballet Arkansas engages children and adults in activities that reduce anxiety, instill confidence, and improve performance and general wellness.
-Ballet Arkansas provides on-site, in-theater, and broadcast services to thousands of Arkansans each year by way of its robust community outreach programs.
-Ballet Arkansas’ digital broadcasts and educational programming have reached all 50 states and 21 countries.
+Through its many partnerships in healthcare, social services, and education, Ballet Arkansas engages children and adults in activities that reduce anxiety, instill confidence, and enhance wellness.
+The organization provides on-site, in-theater, and broadcast services experiences of all kinds to the public, that reach tens of thousands of Arkansans each year.
+Its popular digital broadcasts have reached audiences in all 50 states and 21 countries.

 Provide world-class diverse innovative dance programming and education to Arkansas and beyond.